HKIKoeln/ItineraNova/README.md

 ---

-Since May 2015 the platform is not hosted on servers of HKI cologne any more.
+Since May 2015 the platform is not hosted on servers of HKI Cologne any more.
 The new provider is [kangaroot](http://kangaroot.net/).

 The installation scripts may be slightly out of date.
 If you are interested in installing the software on your server, please contact HKI Cologne.